latchbio/latch/docs/source/basics/caching.md

 # Caching

-Caching allows workflow developers to cache the results of tasks to prevent wasted computation.
+Caching allows workflow developers to reuse the results of previously run tasks to prevent wasted time and computation.

-This is helpful when running large batches of workflows with redundant inputs or when debugging errors in the middle of a workflow where upstream state can be "saved".
+This is helpful when running large batches of workflows with redundant inputs or when debugging errors in the middle of a workflow where upstream state can be reused.

 ---